softmaximalist/softmaximalist/README.md

 I'm a recent computer science graduate passionate about AI/ML, systems programming, and web programming.

----
-### 🛠️ What I'm currently working on
-- Building an interactive website where users can learn modal editing with Helix

----

 ### 🧰 Tech Stack
 - **Languages:** Python, Golang, JavaScript/Typescript
 - **AI/ML:** Scikit-learn, PyTorch, OpenCV